jisotalo/ads-client/README.md

 ## Documentation

-The documentation is available at [https://jisotalo.fi/ads-client](TODO-DOC-URL-HERE/classes/Client.html)
+The documentation is available at [https://jisotalo.fi/ads-client](TODO-DOC-URL-HERE/classes/Client.html) and `./docs` folder.

+Examples in the getting started are based on a PLC project from [https://github.com/jisotalo/ads-client-test-plc-project](https://github.com/jisotalo/ads-client-test-plc-project).

+You can use the test PLC project as reference together with the [ads-client.test.js](https://github.com/jisotalo/ads-client/blob/master/test/TC3/ads-client.test.js) to see and try out all available features.

 ## Available methods